Run some setup code for this notebook.import random

 num_dev = 500

-# Our validation set will be num_validation points from the original
+# Our validation set will be num_validation points from the original# training set.

 mask = range(num_training, num_training + num_validation)